 This course will offer an introduction to contemporary issues concerning gender, post colonialism, development and research.
 The course will be structured through discussion of themes particularly relevant to issues of gender and transformation: post-colonial identities, the interaction of civil society and the nation-state, information technologies and knowledge production, sexuality and violence.
 The course will also prepare incoming students for the kinds of critical reading and writing essential to undertaking new research in gender and transformation.

 Assessment: Course participation 10%; course assignment 20%; group presentations 25%; examination 45%.

-AXL4107S BODIES, GENDER AND POWER
+AXL4107S BODIES.
+GENDER AND POWER

-Convener: Dr R Chadwick
+24 NQF credits at HEQSF level 8 Convener: Dr R Chadwick